HerbEra Blood Pressure Formula Tincture

 -

-Contributes to the normal formation of red blood cells and hemoglobin thanks to the iron content of the spirulina
+Contributes to the normal formation of red blood cells and hemoglobin thanks to the iron content in spirulina

 Main features and surprising effect

-The two best documented features of tincture are support for normal blood pressure and general heart health, especially through the active substances in hawthorn and hibiscus.
-A less familiar, but interesting trait is the ability of Cayenneppeper to promote vasodilatation and better blood circulation, which can contribute to a lower strain on the heart and vessel.
+The two best-documented functions of the tincture are support for normal blood pressure and general heart health, particularly through the active substances in hawthorn and hibiscus.
+A lesser-known but interesting property is cayenne pepper's ability to promote vasodilatation and better blood circulation, which can contribute to lower stress on the heart and blood vessels.

 Ingredients

-Contains gaps of iron, calcium, magnesium, vitamin B6, vitamin C, vitamin E, flavonoids, tannins and antioxidants.
-Exact values can vary between batches.
+Contains trace amounts of iron, calcium, magnesium, vitamin B6, vitamin C, vitamin E, flavonoids, tannins and antioxidants.
+Exact values may vary between batches.

 Dosage

-Adults: 30-50 drops mixed in a little water or juice, 2-4 times daily between meals.
+Adults: 30–50 drops mixed in a little water or juice, 2–4 times a day between meals.
 The recommended daily dose must not be exceeded.

 Warnings

-Not suitable for children under the age of 18, pregnant or breastfeeding without medical guidance.
-Supplements should not replace a varied and balanced diet or a healthy lifestyle.
-Contact your doctor before use if you use blood pressure medicine or have heart disease.
-Keep out of reach of children.
+Not suitable for children under 18, pregnant or breastfeeding without medical guidance.
+Dietary supplements should not replace a varied and balanced diet or a healthy lifestyle.
+Consult a doctor before use if you are taking blood pressure medication or have heart disease.
+Keep out of the reach of children.

 Storage